-Garde Set a monster together with 2 Spells or Traps and passed.
+Garde Set a monster together with 2 spells or traps and passed.

 What a comeback from Mat Collins!
-He used all the tools his Deck provided him with to force through a lethal attack that won him the Duel.
+He used all the tools his deck provided him with to force through a lethal attack that won him the Duel.
 We went on with the last Duel of the day!
 Garde wanted to start this and he wasted no time.

-Collins Set a Spell or Trap Card.
+Collins Set a spell or trap.

 This time, Collins simply Set a monster.